tdewin/best-practices-guide/resource_planning/wan_acceleration.md

 ![](../media/image21.png)

 For example, forward incremental and forever forward incremental methods will make backup copy jobs work much faster, as read operations will be sequential rather than random.
+To avoid similar fragmentation and random I/O on forward incremental modes, keep [backup storage maintenance](../job_configuration/backup_job.md#storage-maintenance) enabled when possible.

 Though a workload penalty may not be significant, it can be a good idea to monitor the storage latency on the backup repository, especially if the reported bottleneck is *Source*.
 If the storage latency on the backup repository is high, it is recommended that you change the backup mode in order to increase the throughput of one pair of WAN accelerators.